 Embed Video Content Into Text-Based Blog Posts

-- Firstly you'll need some niche articles written on your website that are about your business, or a specific service that you provide.
+- Firstly you’ll need some niche articles written on your website about your business or a specific service you provide.